github-aws-runners/terraform-aws-github-runner/docs/adr/002-runner-orchestration-provider-boundary.md

 - Global webhook defaults and per-runner webhook selection have similarly named blocks with different purposes.
 - Adapter objects and capability contracts require maintenance.
+- Keeping the stable and experimental EC2 implementations isolated temporarily duplicates Terraform and bootstrap templates, increasing review and maintenance effort until v1 is deprecated.
 - A stateful provider will still require separate runtime, deployment, observability, and failure-recovery design.